jexxa-projects/JexxaTutorials/BookStore/README-PatternLanguage.md

 ### Use of Java records to improve semantic meaning

-When implementing a business application using DDD one of the most important aspects is to provide a semantically elegant and consistent solution for implementing the DDD pattern elements.
+When implementing a business application using DDD, one of the most important aspects is to provide a semantically elegant and consistent solution for implementing the DDD pattern elements.

 One of the major changes in Java 16 is the official support for Java [records](https://openjdk.java.net/jeps/359).
 They are especially designed for classes holding immutable data.
-Apart from a compact syntax they also provide two vital
+Apart from a compact syntax, they also provide two vital
 features:
 *   Valid implementations of `equals()`, `hashCode()`, and `toString()`.
 *   The canonical constructor must be called in any cases.
 This ensures that members of a record can be validated in all